Azure/kubernetes-keyvault-flexvol/README.md

             keyvaultobjectaliases: "secret.json"      # [OPTIONAL] list of KeyVault object aliases
             keyvaultobjecttypes: secret               # [REQUIRED] list of KeyVault object types: secret, key, cert
             keyvaultobjectversions: "testversion"     # [OPTIONAL] list of KeyVault object versions (semi-colon separated), will get latest if empty
-            resourcegroup: "testresourcegroup"        # [REQUIRED] the resource group of the KeyVault
-            subscriptionid: "testsub"                 # [REQUIRED] the subscription ID of the KeyVault
             tenantid: "testtenant"                    # [REQUIRED] the tenant ID of the KeyVault
     ```